 Arts Wisconsin is leading advocacy for strategic investment in Wisconsin’s creative economy and we’ve made it easy for you to speak out.
 Your voice matters!
 There is nothing that captures the attention of elected officials more than the voter point of view.
 This means your voice carries a special power that can make a difference.

-The creative economy initiative is all about helping Wisconsin identify, strengthen and expand its impressive creative resources by focusing on local programs, workforce, and businesses, leading to sustainable job growth, a growing talent pool, and community vibrancy and vitality, supporting:
+The creative economy development initiative is all about helping Wisconsin identify, strengthen and expand its impressive creative resources by focusing on local programs, workforce, and businesses, leading to sustainable job growth, a growing talent pool, 21st century education for all students, and community vibrancy and vitality, through: